pseudodoxia/YT_transcription_txt_to_srt/README.md

 0:07

-to convert file_name.text from Youtube transcription box
+to convert file_name.txt from Youtube transcription box

 0:14